Chrispinsteve/hobo-gourmet/README.md

 ## 🚀 Production Setup

+### Option 1: CDN (Current - Recommended for Demo)
+The current setup uses Tailwind CSS CDN which is perfect for demos and prototypes.
+It's fast, reliable, and doesn't require build tools.

+### Option 2: Build Process (For Production)
-For production deployment, replace the Tailwind CDN with a proper build process:
+For production deployment, you can replace the CDN with a proper build process:

 ```bash
 # Install Tailwind CSS